olimatis/otif-ansible/README.md

 * Modify the network adapter to use to get proper ip Take not of the adapter to use using 'ip ad' command.
+This variable is used by role ```set_hosts``` to generate a hosts file based on inventory information.
+We also assume that the same interface name is used on all nodes.
 ```
 $ nano inventory/group_vars/all.yml
 ...